 The BC Reproductive Mental Health Program of BC Mental Health and Substance Use Services has a self-management guide for women who experience anxiety during and after birth called Coping With Anxiety During Pregnancy and Following the Birth.

-Moodjuice is a UK program that offers self-help and information on a number of mental health concerns.
-You can find their anxiety self-help guide at www.moodjuice.scot.nhs.uk/Anxiety.asp.
-If you’d like help for a specific anxiety disorder, visit www.moodjuice.scot.nhs.uk to search for guides.
+Moodjuice is a UK program that offers self-help and information on a number of mental health concerns, including their anxiety self-help guide.
+If you’d like help for a specific anxiety disorder, visit www.moodjuice.scot.nhs.uk to search for other guides.

 There are many books and workbooks available to help people who experience anxiety problems.
 Talk to your mental health.
 Talk to your mental health care team for recommendations.
 There are bookstores that specialize in mental health and well-being materials, such as Odin Books in Vancouver.
 Within British Columbia, you may also borrow books for free from the Family Support and Resource Centre at BC Children’s and Women’s Hospitals.
 They have many self-help and reference materials on depression for women and their partners, for parents, and for children and youth.

 If you’d like self-help materials with a bit of extra support from a person, Bounce Back: Reclaim Your Health is a guided self-help program for British Columbians who experience mild to moderate low mood or anxiety.
 You can get a DVD of tips to help you recognize and manage symptoms of anxiety, or you can learn more in-depth skills in a series of workbooks you complete at home.
 You work with a trained coach from the Canadian Mental Health Association who will offer support and advice by telephone or video conference.
 Bounce Back is free with a doctor’s referral.
 For more information, visit www.bouncebackbc.ca.
 If you want to access the Bounce Back materials without a coach or referral, you can do that online in BC at www.bouncebackonline.ca.